ZigEmbeddedGroup/microzig/README.md

 Now you can use curl to fetch the packages, or you can just create a local development project.

+**Step 4:** Create a local test environment

+This is basically done by unpacking an example from the `./microzig-deploy/examples` folder, and starting to test changes.
+As the `build.zig.zon` has to be updated after running `./tools/bundle.py` again, there's a script that helps here:
-**Step 4:** You can use the tool `tools/patch-build-zon.py` to patch/upgrade your development project inplace:
+`tools/patch-build-zon.py` can be used to patch/upgrade your development project inplace based on what it finds in `./microzig-deploy`:

 ```sh-session
 [user@host] microzig-monorepo/ $ python3 ./tools/patch-build-zon.py /tmp/dev-project/build.zig.zon